 Achieving a Deforestation-Free Supply Chain

-Deforestation is an alarming global crisis affecting biodiversity, climate, and human rights.
-The devastating impacts of deforestation, including reduced carbon storage, habitat loss, and biodiversity decline, have prompted governments worldwide to adopt legislation mandating deforestation-free supply chains.
-These laws require companies to ensure that the products they source and sell are not contributing to the destruction of the world's forests.
+Deforestation is an urgent global issue impacting biodiversity, climate stability, and human rights.
+The devastating effects of forest loss—including reduced carbon storage, habitat destruction, and biodiversity collapse—have led governments around the world to adopt legislation requiring deforestation-free supply chains.
+These laws mandate that companies ensure the products they source and sell are both legally sourced and do not contribute to the destruction of the world’s forests.

-Companies must address their supply chain's impact on deforestation and remain compliant with evolving legislation, such as the European Union Deforestation Regulation (EUDR), the United States Lacey Act, and others.
-This process generally involves working with suppliers, conducting due diligence to identify any links to deforestation, and meeting reporting requirements.
-By complying with global deforestation regulations, businesses will play a significant role in preserving our forests and protecting the planet for future generations.
+To remain compliant, companies must assess how their supply chains intersect with deforestation risks and meet the requirements of emerging regulations such as the European Union Deforestation Regulation (EUDR), the United States Lacey Act, and others.
+This typically involves working closely with suppliers, conducting thorough due diligence, and meeting documentation and reporting standards.
+Through compliance, businesses can play a critical role in preserving global forests and promoting responsible sourcing practices.

 Deforestation is defined as the intentional clearing of forested land for a particular non-forest use, such as agriculture, cattle ranching, logging, mining, and the extraction of oil and gas.
 While deforestation has occurred around the world for centuries, current-day deforestation is primarily driven by agricultural expansion, which is responsible for about 90 percent of global forest loss.
 This expansion is fueled by worldwide consumption and the demand for food and agricultural products.
 Under a growing global population, this demand continues to increase, and the felling of forests continues at alarming rates.